harshhh817/sharda-attendance-bot/README.md

 - 📋 **Full Timetable**: Displays complete weekly timetable (when available)
 - 📧 **Email OTP**: Automatically retrieves OTP from Gmail for authentication
 - 📱 **Telegram Integration**: All results sent directly to your Telegram
+- 🖼️ **Screenshots**: Automatic capture and sending of timetable images
+- ⚡ **Real-time Updates**: Instant notifications and responses

 ## Prerequisites